 The Sheriff’s Department and 911 Dispatch will continue to operate at full capacity.

-The courthouse building is now open daily from 10 am to 2 pm.
+Our office hours will be Monday through Thursday from 8 am to 5 pm, closing for lunch from 12 to 1 pm.
 There is no longer a need for an appointment.
 In the event that you need assistance but do not want to come to the courthouse, please contact our office to work out the best way that we can assist you.
 The best contact numbers at our office are 517-543-3870 or 517-543-3886.
 Our fax number is 517-543-6446.
-You can also reach out to use via email at firstname.lastname@example.org or through our Facebook page at https://www.facebook.com/RWagnerEatonCountyDrainCommissioner/.
+You can also reach out to use via email at email@example.com or through our Facebook page at https://www.facebook.com/RWagnerEatonCountyDrainCommissioner/.
 Some services and/or documents are also available on our website at http://eatoncounty.org/207/Drain-Office.
 We appreciate your patience as we attempt to keep our employees safe.
 Please keep yourselves safe as well.

 Richard Wagner, Eaton County Drain Commissioner